johannschopplich/nuxt-api-party/docs/api/module-configuration.md

 Choose `'passthrough'` when you want the browser's network tab to match the upstream request, or when you need HTTP cache control – a `POST` wrapper cannot be cached.

-::: warning `'passthrough'` adds no credentials
+::: warning `'passthrough'` Adds No Credentials
 The name is literal: the request travels as it stands, and nothing from the endpoint configuration is attached.
 The endpoint's `token`, `headers` and `query` are applied by the `'wrapped'` handler only.
 Authenticate the upstream service in a [request hook](/guides/hooks) instead.
 :::